kylemartin120/better-search-chrome-extension/README.md

 # better-search-chrome-extension

+## Overview
-Chrome extension to remove sponsored links and the AI overview from Google search
+Chrome extension to remove sponsored links and the AI overview from Google search.